AdamSobieski/Narratology/README.md

 Secondly, events from different story threads could be interwoven together and presented to a system serially.

-Thirdly, a system could have multiple incremental interpreters and comprehenders, one per cognitive executive task, and could task-switch when story threads switch in a narration.
+Thirdly, a system could have multiple incremental interpreters and comprehenders, one per cognitive executive task, and could task-switch between these when story threads switched in a narration.

 ## Example